Preparing Your Abstract

 - Ethically use copyrighted materials or find openly licensed content.
 Contact your subject specialist

 librarian if you have questions or need help finding free-to-use images.

 View the Judge's Rubric

-Read the judge's rubric to learn more about the criteria used to rate your poster presentation.
+Read the judge's rubric (DOCX) to learn more about the criteria used to rate your poster presentation.

 - Design your poster to answer the rubric.

 - Select "export" from the PowerPoint drop-down menu.

 - File must be no larger than 10MB in size.

 - File name should include your last name and keyword/s from the poster title (e.g., Reilly_Peer Modeling).